Misterio77/flavours/README.md

 - Omit: `flavours apply` (is the same as running `flavours apply "*"`)

 #### Other commands
-You can also use `flavours current` to see the last scheme you applied, `flavours list` to list all available schemes (`-l` or `--lines` to print each in one line, you can also use PATTERN like on apply to list only specific scheme(s)), `flavours info` to show info (including truecolor colored output, `r` or `--raw` to disable) about some scheme(s) (also using the PATTERN syntax).
+You can also use `flavours current` to see the last scheme you applied, `flavours list` to list all available schemes (you can also use PATTERN like on apply to list only specific scheme(s)), `flavours info` to show info (including truecolor colored output) about some scheme(s) (also supports the PATTERN syntax).

 Lastly, we have `flavours generate`, it can generate a scheme based on an image (usually your wallpaper), with the following syntax: `flavours generate <dark/light> /path/to/image/file`.
 By default, the scheme will be saved with the slug (the scheme name referenced in all other commands) `generated` (you can change it with `-s` or `--slug`, or output to stdout instead with `--stdout`).

-In my setup, i use feh to apply wallpapers, and i can get the current wallpaper with the command `cat .fehbg | tail -1 | cut -d "'" -f2`.
+In my setup, i use swaybg to apply wallpapers, and i can get my current wallpaper with `cat .bg`.

 So my flavours command to generate and apply a dark scheme matching my wallpaper would be:

-`flavours generate dark $(cat .fehbg | tail -1 | cut -d "'" -f2) && flavours apply generated`
+`flavours generate dark $(cat .bg) && flavours apply generated`

 Which i include in the script i use to change my wallpapers randomly.